MogreBindings/MogreBuilder/ReadMe.txt

 -vs2012                     Use Visual Studio 2012 to build (default is VS 2010) -priority <priority>        Use specified process priority.
-Priorities are 'Idle', 'BelowNormal', 'AboveNormal' -noboost                    Build Ogre without boost (doesn't work yet) -skipcmake                  Do not run CMake (use existing files) -development                Do not catch exceptions in MogreBuilder -mogrenewt                  Build MogreNewt add-on (does preparations, but need some manual steps)
+Priorities are 'Idle', 'BelowNormal', 'AboveNormal' -noboost                    Build Ogre without boost (doesn't work yet) -noupdate                   Do not update repositories from remote source.
+Use latest local commit instead.
+-skipcmake                  Do not run CMake (use existing files) -development                Do not catch exceptions in MogreBuilder -mogrenewt                  Build MogreNewt add-on (does preparations, but need some manual steps)